jhedstrom/drupalextension/STEPS.md

 @Then I log out</code></summary>

 <br/>
-Assert the user is anonymous or log out
+Assert the user is anonymous or log out.
 <br/><br/>

 ```gherkin